mariamgasoyan/GuessTheWord/README.md

 4.User Stories\
 -As a user, I can create an account putting my name.\
 -As a user, I can collect points guessing the words right.\
+-As a user, I can ask for a hint, pass to the next word and end the game whenever I need to.\
 -As a user, I can see the points in my account while playing.\
 -As a user, I can see the leaderboard and my position in it when I finish the game.\